 Finding the best vertical smoker for your backyard can be intimidating as you will come across hundreds of brands and models, all with different features, attributes, pros, and cons.

-We have researched and study many brands and have complied a list of the best vertical smokers to help you narrow down your shopping list.
+We have researched and studied many brands and have complied a list of the best vertical smokers to help you narrow down your shopping list.
 Although we own a Pit Boss Pellet smoker and have cooked in this smoker for many hours, we’d like to point out that we have tested and researched the other brands in this review.
 One thing is for sure; upright pellet smokers will cook delicious, smoky, tender meats.
-The vertical shape of these smoker grills allows for hot air to circulate upwards and carry moisture from the water pan cooking your meats low and slow but keeping them moist.
+The vertical shape of these smoker grills allows hot air to circulate upwards and carry moisture from the water pan, cooking your meats low and slow while keeping them moist.

-We will provide you information about these smokers and where to find them.
-We recommend you try purchasing these grills online and have them shipped to your front door.
-A vertical pellet smoker grill is a large appliance, and their shipping packaging can be large.
+We will provide you with information about these smokers and where to find them.
+We recommend you try purchasing these grills online and having them shipped to your front door.
+A vertical pellet smoker grill is a large appliance, and its shipping packaging can be large.
 A large vertical smoker box will not fit in a small car or small SUV.
-If you are just getting started in the meat smoking world, I recommend a recent article on The Best Smokers For Beginners.
+If you are just getting started in the meat smoking world, I recommend a recent article on Smokers For Beginners.

 Related: Best Smokers For Beginners